• Skip to secondary menu

 6. Remember That Saving Money Means Not Spending It

-Remember that the only real way to save money is not to spend it.
-That doesn’t mean you should live like a miser and never spend or that you shouldn’t look for bargains on the items you do buy.
+Remember that the real way to save money is not to spend it.
+That doesn’t mean you should live like a miser and never spend or that you shouldn’t look for bargains on the items you buy.

 We need to be aware of the tactics stores use to convince us to buy more than we need.

-Some of us shop when we are bored, stressed, or lonely, while others shop to boost their confidence or overcome low self-esteem.
-When you find yourself browsing the Internet for new items, ask yourself why you are shopping.
+Many people spend when they feel tired, stressed, or lonely, while others shop to boost their confidence or overcome low self-esteem.
+If you want to stop buying stuff, you have to understand why you are shopping.

 We often shop to fill a void in our lives.
-While our carts may be full, our hearts and minds often remain empty long after the shopping high has worn off.
+While our carts may be full, our hearts and minds remain empty long after the shopping high has worn off.

 What can you do to fill the void without spending money on stuff you don’t need?
 How can you feel about yourself without spending any money at all?